leomarcov/labadmin/README.md

 Labadmin is a Linux Bash script capable to remotely admin a set of hosts (Linux or Windows).
 It's an approach similar to Ansible, but Labadmin is focused to work in educational environment  on hosts in a computer laboratory.

-Labadmin aims to be a tool useful for teachers and computer lab sysadmins.
+Labadmin aims to be a tool useful for IT teachers and computer lab sysadmins.

 &nbsp;
 ## Main features